7 Light-Hearted Tips to Help You Relax When You are Feeling Overwhelmed

 Find a quiet space.
-Make yourself comfortable by acquiring horizontal position (as in lie down).
+Make yourself comfortable by acquiring a horizontal position (as in lie down).

 Lie there for a few minutes, trying not to think about anything.
 It's called Savasana in Yoga Practice - an asana or a pose used to relax and re-energise your body after a more challenging pose.

-Once you have mastered Savasana - you might want to start daydreaming about something pleasant, such as your last holidays, your future holidays, your childhood holidays, etc.
+Once you have mastered Savasana, start daydreaming about something pleasant, such as your last holidays, your future holidays, your childhood holidays, etc.

 There are real benefits to daydreaming.
 Read about them in my article 3 Ways Daydreaming Could Be Good For You.